MI-OSiRIS/puppetlabs-accounts/README.markdown

 This module works on many UNIX/Linux operating systems.
 It does not support configuring accounts on Microsoft Windows platforms.

+This fork adds the managepass and defaultpw parameters.
+If managepass = false then no attempt is made to manage account password at creation or after.
+If defaultpw is set to true then the password of the account is set at initial creation but  not otherwise managed.

 ## Setup

 ### Beginning with accounts